MarcusRen/xeno-helptool/README.md

 # xeno-helptool
-o/ | RND Xeno help tool repository |
-This github page is only for tracking and maintaining control over upckoming versuions of my small programm |
+## o/

-This is free-time microproject created mainly to learn Py
+>This is free-time microproject created mainly to learn Py

+# About xeno-helptool
+This tool made pure to help in SS-14 XenoArcheology.

+Basically this tool is a micro guide to achieve full node unlocks on any artifact u can get in your SS14 RND routine shift.